 Formal academic study, direct observation of, and interaction with the Buddhist, Muslim, Christian, and traditional religions on location in Thailand.
 The rich presence of mosques, pagodas, temples, churches, and shrines supported by the respective communities of faith provides the opportunity to engage with living representatives and with the concrete manifestations of the traditions.
 Interaction with representatives of the religions supplement academic learning.

-Introduces the religion of Islam from its inception and development to Islam as it is practiced worldwide today.
+Islam from its inception and development to Islam as it is practiced today.
 Students interact with members of the Islamic community in Minnesota in an attempt to understand Islam from the personal experiences of Muslims.
 Contemporary issues and controversies are examined through the lens of the Muslim experience throughout history.